vikaskulkarni/register-did/README.md

 ```

 Note: For the first time, it will be slow as it will build the images.
 I have not published them to the docker-registry for simplicity

+Once its up, UI can be accessed via, http://localhost:3005/

 ## Without Docker